project-oak/oak/oak_functions/examples/metrics/README.md

 # Differentially Private Metrics example

-This example show the use of differentially private metrics by a wasm module.
+This example show the use of differentially private metrics by a Wasm module.
 The client repeatedly sends either "a" or "b" to the server.
 The server reports event "a" when it receives "a", and does not report any events if it receives "b".
-A requests still counts towards that batch count even if no events are reported.
+A request still counts towards that batch count even if no events are reported.

 The resulting exported metrics should provide a relatively accurate count of how